Updated August 16, 2023

 - Extensions of Excel

-- How do you know the file type of saved file?
+- How do you know the File Type of the Saved File?

 Extensions of Excel

-Excel is one the tool which has a variety of extension in which we can save the file.
-A commonly used extension in Excel is .xlsx, which is used for storing a simple type of data.
-XLS is another type of default extension which was used until MS Office 2007.
+Excel is one of the tools with various extensions in which we can save the file.
+A commonly used extension of Excel is .xlsx, which is used for storing a simple type of data.
+XLS is another default extension type used until MS Office 2007.
 For storing a VBA code, we have XLSM.
 This is purely made for macros.
-Another extension, CSV (Comma Separated Values), delimits the data, which is separated by commas.
-XLSB extension is used for compression, saving, opening etc.
+Another extension, CSV (Comma Separated Values), delimits the data separated by commas.
+XLSB extension is used for compression, saving, opening, etc.

-For example, the filename “XYZ.doc” has an extension of “.doc, ” a file extension associated with the document file.
+For example, the filename “XYZ.doc” has a “.doc” extension associated with the document file.

 Excel file extensions can be of various types.
 Here we will cover the most common file type:

-This extension is the most common and default type in the spreadsheet generated by Microsoft office.
-Prior to Excel 2007, the file extension was XLS.
-This extension refers to a file which contains all type of information including data, formats, graphics etc. The operating system recognizes the file type with the help of an extension and operates this file using the Excel application.
+This extension is the most common and default type in the spreadsheet generated by Microsoft Office.
+Before Excel 2007, the file extension was XLS.
+This extension refers to a file that contains all types of information, including data, formats, graphics, etc. The operating system recognizes the file type with the help of an extension and operates this file using the Excel application.

 The XLS is the default file type for Excel version 2.0 to Excel 2003.